-The Company's turnover is derived from interest on the Bonds and Cumulative Preference Shares (which have been deferred, see note 5) held in its investment PHP.
+The Company's turnover is derived from interest on the Bonds and Cumulative Preference Shares (which have been deferred, see note 5) held in its investment UK Group of Hotels.
 All income is derived from the UK.

 7. Loss for the year